ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/storage-design.md

 When designing storage for disaster recovery in Red Hat OpenShift environments, it is critical to evaluate the architectural principles and requirements before selecting a specific solution.
 This section outlines the key considerations for building a resilient, scalable, and performant storage architecture for containerized workloads.

+## Storage types

+### IBM Cloud Block Storage
+{: #block-storage}

+IBM Cloud Block Storage on Kubernetes offers persistent storage for containerized applications, ensuring data durability and scalability.
+It seamlessly integrates with Kubernetes clusters, providing dynamic provisioning, snapshots, and encryption.
+This enables efficient management and utilization of storage resources within the Kubernetes environment, enhancing application performance and reliability.
+For more information, see [Block Storage for VPC documentation](/docs/openshift?topic=openshift-vpc-block).

+Review the following use cases for IBM Cloud Block Storage:

+-	Stateful Applications: The IBM Cloud Block Storage is ideal for deploying stateful applications like databases (for example, MySQL, PostgreSQL) in Kubernetes clusters.

+-	Data Analytics Workloads: When running data analytics workloads, you often need to process and store large volumes of data.

+### IBM Cloud Object Storage
+{: #cos}

+IBM Cloud's Object Storage plug-in optimizes Kubernetes for seamless data management with IBM Cloud Object Storage.
+Using IBM's robust storage service, it simplifies integration with cloud-native apps, offering distributed, geo-redundant storage.
+This pattern caters efficiently to diverse Kubernetes storage needs, enabling effortless provisioning, management, and dynamic resource allocation, streamlining administration.
+This type of storage volume is not suitable for write-intensive workloads, random write operations, incremental data updates, or transaction databases.
+For more information surrounding IBM Cloud Object Storage, see the following Setting up [IBM Cloud Object Storage](/docs/openshift?topic=openshift-storage-cos-understand).

+Review the following use cases for IBM Cloud Object Storage:

+-	Data Backup and Archival: IBM Cloud Object Storage facilitates data backup and archival, crucial for scenarios like Kubernetes-based e-commerce apps.
+Automated backups ensure data durability and quick recovery.

+-	Media Storage for Content Delivery: Content delivery applications, such as video streaming platforms, require efficient and scalable media storage.
+With the IBM Cloud Object Storage pattern, you can store media assets like videos, images, and audio files.
+When a user requests media content, Kubernetes can retrieve it from IBM Cloud Object Storage and deliver it seamlessly to the user, ensuring a smooth streaming experience.

+-	Cross-Region Data Replication: IBM Cloud Object Storage supports cross-region data replication, essential for global businesses ensuring data redundancy and disaster recovery.
+Data synchronization between Kubernetes clusters minimizes downtime if there are regional failures.

+### IBM Cloud Databases
+{: #cloud-dbs}

+IBM Cloud Databases simplify storage deployment on IBM Cloud Red Hat OpenShift environment, that uses its services for seamless experiences in provisioning, scaling, and maintenance.
+Supporting PostgreSQL, MySQL, Redis, and MongoDB, it offers automated backups, high availability, and security, enabling focus on applications rather than infrastructure.
+For more information, see [IBM Cloud Database Services](https://www.ibm.com/products/cloud-databases).

+Review the following use cases for IBM Cloud Databases:

+-	Microservices Applications: IBM Cloud Databases suits microservice apps, providing isolated databases for each microservice.
+For instance, in e-commerce, deploy separate PostgreSQL databases for user accounts, products, and orders, ensuring data isolation, scalability, and fault tolerance.

+-	Scalable Web Applications: IBM Cloud Databases automatically scale for variable web app traffic.
+For example, during flash sales, Kubernetes scales the database to handle increased traffic.

 ## Software Defined Storage (SDS)
 {: #sds}